If you like turf Football, you got to learn these 5 a side Football rules

 In the event of a red card, the player can be expelled.
 Violent behaviour, denial of goal through handball and even abusive language are some of the grounds on which one can get a red card.

-All-in- all, 5 a side Football rules are very similar to normal Football.
-This format of Football is a lot of fun as it is played faster.
+All-in- all, 5-a-side Football rules are very similar to normal Football.
+As a fast format of the sport, 5-a-side is a lot of fun to play.